csp197/pwd-rs/README.md

 ENVIRONMENT

-     Environment variables used by pwd:
+     Environment variables used by pwd-rs:

      PWD      Logical current working directory.

 EXIT STATUS

-     The pwd utility exits 0 on success, and >0 if an error occurs.
+     The pwd-rs utility exits 0 on success, and >0 if an error occurs.

 EXAMPLES